 Yes.
 Points are earned based on the dollar amount paid for the ticket.
 If a promotion code is applied to the purchase of the ticket, the points earned will be based on the discounted amount.

 Yes.
 Members traveling on a Southwest Airlines Vacations Package will accrue points based upon their individual travel.
 Once the Vacation package roundtrip travel has been completed, it may take up to 30 days for the points to post to your Rapid Rewards account.

-The number of points earned for each flight is calculated after completion of the entire ticket and is based on the final dollar amount paid for the advertised fare and fare product purchased for that flight.
+The number of points earned for each flight is calculated after completion of the entire ticket and is based on the dollar amount paid for the base fare and fare product purchased for that flight.
 Airport-assessed Passenger Facility Charges (PFC), federal segment fees, government-imposed September 11th Security Fee, and other taxes and fees are not used to calculate points.

 Tier Qualifying Points are earned from revenue flights or through the Southwest Airlines Rapid Rewards Premier Card from Chase.
 Points earned via Rapid Rewards Partners-with the exception of the Rapid Rewards Premier Card from Chase-purchased points, Bonus Points, or points earned via a promotion are not Tier Qualifying Points and do not count toward tier qualification.